1.Research on Education of Health Professionals

 Development of Post graduate Diploma in Public Health Nutrition [Support from WHO-India]: This course aims to provide comprehensive training in public health nutrition in a global setting with the choice of specializing in a number of topics and in a range of contexts.
 It provides an integrated program covering dietary, epidemiological, public health, social and biological aspects of nutritional science.
 This area of study is particularly suitable for people whose employment overlaps the nutritional area; such as health workers, medical practitioners, dieticians, pharmacists, nurses, health educators and teachers, and those who wish to avail themselves of contemporary ideas in human nutrition.

-Distance learning Epidemiology program for National Health System Resource Centre (NHSRC) under Integrated Disease Surveillance Program (IDSP): The overall purpose of this program is to develop 5 modules on epidemiology for distance learning under IDSP for National Health System Resource Centre.
-This program is designed on distance learning principles with opportunities for students to engage in offline learning (through CDs) blended with contact training sessions.
+E-learning Epidemiology program for National Health System Resource Centre (NHSRC) under Integrated Disease Surveillance Program (IDSP): The overall purpose of this program is to develop 5 modules on epidemiology for E-learning under IDSP for National Health System Resource Centre.
+This program is designed on E-learning principles with opportunities for students to engage in offline learning (through CDs) blended with contact training sessions.
 The modules have been designed in ways to facilitate student learning during training as well as during follow-up.
-Core competencies are inculcated through self-learning methods and also on-the-job training through the distance education mode.
+Core competencies are inculcated through self-learning methods and also on-the-job training through the E-learning mode.
 The course pedagogy is flexible and the design allows scope for mentorship of individuals and participant assessment and evaluation at the end of each module as well as at the end of the complete course.
 The course material is developed in the form of interactive CDs.
 The funding support for this initiative is through NHSRC.
 The technical material for the course is ready and is currently under review by NHSRC for IT designing and delivery.

 PHFI undertook an extensive evaluation of its flagship Post Graduate Diploma in Public Health Management programme.
 This activity was supported by Wellcome Trust.